lse-my470/lectures/User_guides/MY470_Three-Ways-to-Use-GitHub-COMMANDLINE.md

 <img src="Images/github_gitlog.PNG" height=200>

 ### Congratulations!
-You now know the GitHub Basics!
+You now know how to use GitHub!